engineyard/ey-docs/pages/ssl-certificates.md

 ### Add A Certificate

-If you've already got your certificate and you're ready to install it log into EY AppCloud.
+If you've already got your certificate and you're ready to install it log into EY Cloud.
 From the dashboard under SERVER TOOLS on the left, click **SSL Certificates** button.
 The page will list any certs you have stored.

 If you don't haven any SSL certificates configured click on the link in the top right: **Add SSL Certificate**